 Ready to find the perfect dog?
 Check out 21 of the easiest dog breeds to own.

 1. Basset hound

 Want a low-key dog?
 You might just love the basset hound, a dog breed the American Kennel Club characterizes as “easygoing, laid-back, and even a bit lazy.”
 These medium-sized dogs aren’t very active.
-(They do still need regular walks to stay healthy though.)
-Most dog owners won’t put the basset hound’s hunting prowess to the test.
-But they will appreciate the breed’s extreme patience with children.
+And while most dog owners won’t put the basset hound’s hunting prowess to the test, they’ll appreciate the breed’s extreme patience with children.
 Plus, the AKC reports these dogs are “easy to train, and despite their plodding pace, they do well at various dog sports.”

 Because the basset hound is prone to obesity, you’ll want to make a point of taking your dog on daily walks.
 A basset hound is an extreme people-pleaser, and he’ll love to bond with you in obedience classes.
 These dogs have a short coat, which does shed.
 But they need minimal grooming.
 And generally, basset hounds are a healthy breed.

 Some of the easiest dog breeds to own are the ones that are easy-going and outgoing, like the beagle.
 The breed’s AKC profile characterizes these dogs as “merry,” “friendly,” and “curious.”
 The AKC promises, “Beagles are loving and lovable, happy, easygoing, and companionable.”
 They are very active little dogs who need plenty of exercise.